XBR-65A8G HDR 120Hz Smart OLED TV

 Motion handling appeared equal on both displays, as did side angle viewing performance.

-Picture peak brightness with SDR and HDR content on both displays was virtually identical from my live viewing observations, and these observations were confirmed from actual measurement info I obtained from a respected online publication.
+Picture peak brightness with SDR and HDR content on both displays was virtually identical to my live viewing observations, and these observations were confirmed from actual measurement info I obtained from a respected online publication.

 I found the sound quality to be the same as both TVs use Sony’s Acoustic Surface technology for better sound reproduction when compared to what is usually found on most flat panel displays.